 Men can also have some benign (not cancerous) breast disorders.

 Gynecomastia is the most common male breast disorder.
 It is not a tumor but rather an increase in the amount of a man's breast tissue.
 Usually, men have too little breast tissue to be felt or noticed.
 Gynecomastia can appear as a button-like or disk-like growth under the nipple and areola (the dark circle around the nipple), which can be felt and sometimes seen.
 Some men have more severe gynecomastia and they may appear to have small breasts.
 Although gynecomastia is much more common than breast cancer in men, both can be felt as a growth under the nipple, which is why it's important to have any such lumps checked by your doctor.

 Gynecomastia is common among teenage boys because the balance of hormones in the body changes during adolescence.
 It is also common in older men due to changes in their hormone balance.

 In rare cases, gynecomastia occurs because tumors or diseases of certain endocrine (hormone-producing) glands cause a man's body to make more estrogen (the main female hormone).
 Men's glands normally make some estrogen, but not enough to cause breast growth.
 Diseases of the liver, which is an important organ in male and female hormone metabolism, can change a man's hormone balance and lead to gynecomastia.
 Obesity (being extremely overweight) can also cause higher levels of estrogens in men.

 Some medicines can cause gynecomastia.
-These include some drugs used to treat ulcers and heartburn, high blood pressure, and heart failure.
+These include some drugs used to treat ulcers and heartburn, high blood pressure, heart failure, and psychiatric conditions.
 Men with gynecomastia should ask their doctors if any medicines they are taking might be causing this condition.